jonathan-fielding/SimpleStateManager/README.md

 ##Release Log

 ###2.0.0 - September 13, 2013
+* Major API changes to all states mangement methods, please read through the new API documention if upgrading
 * Ability to overlap your states
 * Debug mode removed - replaced with a new debug tool (currently early alpha) which will continue to be expanded to allow better responsive debugging
 * Define min-width and max-width values for each state